rthill/buderus/README.md

 ## Notes
-This plugin is still under development, but for myself in daily use.
+This plugin is still __under development__!
 I use this plugin to lower heating when no presence is detected for longer period or when the alarm system is activated.

 ## Prerequisite
 The following python packages need to be installed on your system: